dvbportal/cloudnode-doc/custom-domains.rst

 Custom Domains
 ==============

-Cloudnode allows you to have Node apps written and hosted on Cloudnode respond to requests from your own domain names.
-For example, if you own the domain hardtoremember.com and the Node app hardtoremember.cloudno.de, then you can configure things such that visitors to hardtoremember.com are served the Node app.
+Cloudnode allows you to have applications written and hosted on Cloudnode respond to requests from your own domain names.
+For example, if you own the domain hardtoremember.com and the application hardtoremember.cloudno.de, then you can configure things such that visitors to hardtoremember.com are served by the Node app.
 The app is still created and hosted on Cloudnode servers.

 To accomplish this, you need to: